ToolJet/ToolJet/docs/docs/widgets/form.md

 ## General
 <font size="4"><b>Tooltip</b></font>

-A Tooltip is commonly used to provide additional information about an element.
-This information becomes visible when the user hovers the mouse pointer over the respective component.
+A Tooltip is often used to specify the extra information when the user hovers the mouse pointer over the component.
+Once a value is set for Tooltip, hovering over the element will display the specified string as the tooltip text.

-In the input field under Tooltip, you can enter some text and the component will show the specified text as a tooltip when it is hovered over.

 <div style={{textAlign: 'center'}}>
     <img className="screenshot-full" src="/img/widgets/form/tooltip.png" alt="Tooltip Example" />